Teikyo Lab.

 When measuring, a sample that has been instantly frozen while it is fresh is cut out to a thickness of about 10 micrometers, fixed to a slide glass, and then ionized.
 In other words, it turns the molecule into a gas with positive and negative charges.
 Then, it detects the gasified ions flying in the device and calculates the "mass" from the "mass-to-charge ratio (m / z)" for each ion.
 This work can be performed for each part in which the sample is divided into small pieces, and the distribution can be imaged.

-DESI-Q-TOF mass spectrometer used for mass spectrometry imaging
+DESI-Q-TOF mass spectrometer for mass spectrometry imaging

-The next target is grain.
-Plant hormones are important substances that control the growth of plants and the biosynthesis of functional components.
-He has succeeded in "seeing the molecules" of two plant hormones, jasmonic acid-related oxylipin and absidiic acid, contained in green beans, so he wants to investigate plant hormones in various beans and rice other than green beans.
-First, we aim to identify the location of these plant hormones and clarify their physiological functions from their distribution.
-Beyond that, breeding of high-quality agricultural products with excellent nutritional functionality and preservability by controlling plant hormones, and after ingesting agricultural and livestock products, the pharmacokinetics of functional components are visualized for human health.
-There is a goal to clarify the impact.
-As a first step, we are about to start joint research with researchers in the Faculty of Faculty of Pharma-Science within the framework of the Advanced Comprehensive Research Organization, which is scheduled to be established at Teikyo University next year.
+The next target is grains.
+Plant hormones are important substances that control plant growth and the biosynthesis of functional components.
+Having successfully "observed" the molecules of two plant hormones found in kidney beans—jasmonic acid-related oxylipins and abscisic acid—the researchers hope to investigate plant hormones in a variety of other beans and rice.
+The first step is to identify the locations where these plant hormones are present and to elucidate their physiological functions based on their distribution.
+Beyond that, the researchers hope to breed high-quality crops with excellent nutritional functionality and shelf life by controlling plant hormones, and furthermore, to visualize the pharmacokinetics of functional components in the body after consuming agricultural and livestock products, thereby clarifying their impact on human health.
+As a first step toward this goal, they are about to begin collaborative research with researchers from the Faculty of Faculty of Pharmaceutical Sciences within the framework of Advanced Comprehensive Research Organization, which is scheduled to be established at Teikyo University next year.

 Visualization of jasmonic acid-related oxylipin in kidney beans